 Dozens of cats rescued from South Side Chicago house, woman arrested

-A woman living there was arrested and charged with violating her animal owner duties.

-Police said just before noon Tuesday, 25 cats were rescued by Chicago Animal Care and Control from a bungalow in the 7700 block of South Hermitage Avenue.
-At least three more cats were rescued from the house on Wednesday.
+Police said just before noon Tuesday, 26 cats were rescued by Chicago Animal Care and Control from a bungalow in the 7700 block of South Hermitage Avenue.
+At least three more cats were rescued from the house on Wednesday, and were seen being taken out in cages.

+A truck filled with old furniture – the home's contents – sat outside.

+"No rescuers, nobody in rescue, Animal Control – nobody has been able to get into the house and access to see these animals," said Janice Cohl.

 "Our whole goal is to help these animals - and we put them in the hands of a monster," said Janice Cohl.